Marián Kurty

-Marián Kurty (born 13 May 1983 in Bardejov) is a former Slovak football midfielder.
+Marián Kurty (born 13 May 1983) is a Slovak former footballer who played as a midfielder.

 Career

-Talented Kurty started his professional career at BSC Bardejov.
+Kurty was born in Bardejov.
+He started his professional career at BSC Bardejov.
 In 2001, he joined Slovak club MŠK SCP Ružomberok.
 After termination of the contract in Ružomberok, he moved to FK Dukla Banská Bystrica.
 For chronic back problems, still untied contract with FK Dukla Banská Bystrica.
 Persistent health problems had the effect of ending his career.